auth0/docs/articles/integrations/aws-api-gateway/part-1.md

 Creating the API used to `POST` pet information is similar to creating the one used to `GET` pet information.

 In the left pane, select `/pets`, and click **CreateMethod**.

-In the drop down, select *POST*, and click the checkmark button.
-Select *Lambda Function* for integration type, select the region you are located in, and select *UpdatePetInfo* for the Lambda function.
+In the drop-down, select *POST*, and click the checkmark button.

+Select *Lambda Function* for Integration Type, select the region you are located in, and select *UpdatePetInfo* for the Lambda function.

 Click **Save** and then **OK** when prompted in the popup to grant permissions to the Lambda function.

-Click **Test**, and paste the following for the request body:
+**Test**, and paste the following for the request body:

     ```js
     {"pets": [